10 Best Tokyo Cherry Blossom Spots for Incredible Photos (2025)

 You’ll find it a short walk from Shibuya Station.

 This is another spot that is better visited earlier in the day as it is a busy street for traffic.
-If you visit at night, you’ll find the lanterns illuminated which makes for a photogenic sight.
+However, if you visit at night, you’ll find the lanterns illuminated which makes for a photogenic sight.

 Shinjuku Gyoen National Garden